UncleBacon/ETL_Project/README.md

 # Necessary Steps to Run all the Project

-1. - Install or have installed this libraries in your Git Enviroment:
+1. - Install or have installed these libraries in your Git Enviroment:
         -   psycopg2
         -   sqlalchemy
         -   sqlalchemy_utils